borbysh/coolmomentum/README.md

-# A Simulated Annealing Optimizer for Deep Neural Networks
+# CoolMomentum Optimizer for Deep Neural Networks

 ## Stochastic Optimization by Langevin Dynamics with Simulated Annealing